anttiluode/AnttisFFT/README.md

 Repeating Horizontal Patterns: (Like window blinds) These will create distinct, bright spikes at a specific frequency (a specific x-position) on the map.

+# Image2Spectra ..

+Is the static counterpart to the live Phase Field Surfer.
+While the Surfer takes a constant stream from the webcam and shows how the spatial frequencies evolve in real time, Image2Spectra freezes a single frame and dissects it methodically.
+It converts each row of pixels into its own frequency “bucket line,” letting you see how textures, edges, and gradients compose the image’s inner harmonics.
+Together, the two tools form a matched pair: one lets you observe motion and interference live in k-space, the other lets you study the still structure of an image’s frequency DNA, with the option to rebuild it perfectly through the inverse process.

 # Requirements

 OpenCV (opencv-python)